Skip to content

 Resize

 The frame command resizes images to a target width and/or height using Lanczos resampling.
-Use it to produce smaller versions of the augmented dataset:
+Use it to produce sized versions of the formatted dataset:

 When only one dimension is given, the other is computed proportionally to preserve the aspect ratio: